FreeChunker: A Cross-Granularity Chunking Framework: Abstract

 \section{Abstract}

 Chunking strategies significantly impact the effectiveness of Retrieval-Augmented Generation (RAG) systems.
 Existing methods operate within fixed-granularity paradigms that rely on static boundary identification, limiting their adaptability to diverse query requirements.
 This paper presents \textbf{\emph{FreeChunker}}, a Cross-Granularity Encoding Framework that fundamentally transforms the traditional chunking paradigm: the framework treats sentences as atomic units and shifts from static chunk segmentation to flexible retrieval supporting arbitrary sentence combinations.
 This paradigm shift not only significantly avoids the computational overhead required for semantic boundary detection, but also enhances adaptability to complex queries.
-Experimental evaluation on LongBench V2 demonstrates that \textbf{\emph{FreeChunker}} achieves superior retrieval performance compared to traditional chunking methods, while significantly outperforming existing methods in computational efficiency.
+Experimental evaluation on LongBench V2 demonstrates that \textbf{\emph{FreeChunker}} possesses significant advantages in both retrieval performance and time efficiency compared to existing chunking methods.
+The pre-trained models and codes are available at \url{https://github.com/mazehart/FreeChunker}.